Skip to main content

 1. Rental Car Collision Damage Waiver

 What It Is: A collision damage waiver protects you if the rental car is stolen or damaged and covers towing and loss-of-use charges when the vehicle is being repaired.
 It typically runs between $10-$30 a day.
 If you’re in the United States, you won’t have to pay a deductible for coverage.
 However, some other countries will require you to pay a deductible for coverage to kick in.
-It’s very similar to collision and comprehensive car insurance.
+It’s very similar to collision and comprehensive coverage.

-The Verdict: If you already have collision car insurance and comprehensive car insurance, then you don’t need to purchase the Collision Damage Waiver.
-Your own insurance should cover you and the rental car.
+The Verdict: If you already have collision insurance and comprehensive car insurance, then you don’t need to purchase the Collision Damage Waiver.
+Your own policy should cover you and the rental car.
 If you pay with a major credit card, you’ll likely have even more protection.
 If you do not have these coverages, then you should purchase this waiver.

 2. Rental Car Liability Coverage

 The Verdict: Most states regulate minimum liability insurance, so every rental should already come with this standard coverage.
-You only need to pay for this if you want additional coverage.
+You only need to pay for this if you want extra coverage.
 Think of it as bodily injury liability and property damage liability, but just for rental vehicles.

 3. Personal Accident Insurance for Rentals